-The objective of plain trick games is to capture as many tricks as possible.
+Plain trick games aim to capture as many tricks as possible.
 They entirely depend on the number of tricks won by a player.
 Resource management is the key here.
 Whist and Bridge are some popular games in this category.

-In the Whist game, each partnership tries to score points by taking a trick in excess of six, and at the end, the winner is the partnership with maximum points.
-But in a Bridge game, a partnership scores points by making its bid or defeating the bid of the opposing partnership, and the winner is the scorer of maximum points.
+In the Whist game, each partnership tries to score points by taking a trick over six, and at the end, the winner is the partnership with the maximum number of points.
+But in a Bridge game, a partnership scores points by making its bid or defeating the bid of the opposing partnership, and the winner is the scorer of the maximum points.

 Trick avoidance games